slatedocs/slate/source/includes/_feature-importing.md

 "metadata" object.

-It is possible to create arrays and derived arrays simulaneously in one request when creating the dataset along its metadata.
+It is possible to create arrays and []derived arrays](#Making-ad-hoc-arrays) simulaneously in one request when creating the dataset along its metadata.
 The variable references inside the derivation expressions must point to declared aliases of variables or subvariables.

 ```http
 POST /datasets/ HTTP/1.1